WISE-PaaS/Example-DCCS-api-js/README.md

 const DCCSUrl = 'https://api-dccs.wise-paas.io/v1/serviceCredentials/' + DCCSKEY;
 ```

-This is the api url to retreive credentials of the service.
+**NOTE**: This is the api url to retreive credentials of the service.
 If you wish to come up with other functions, see [DCCS Documentation](http://bit.ly/wisepaas-apis-dccs).

 ```js
 async function createMockTemp(){